 Statutes & Legislative History

-This site is an excellent source for information on current bills, legislative history, congressional committee reports and much more.
+This site is scheduled to be discontinued at the end of 2014 and is being replaced by Congress.gov (see description, above).
+Includes information on current bills, legislative history, congressional committee reports and much more.
 New bills and other legislative information are often added to this site within a day or two.

 Online version of federal statutes published in the U.S. Code, provided through the U.S. House of Representatives Web site.
 As with any primary law source found on the Internet or anywhere else, remember to check how current the information is.
 Online codes are often a year or more out of date.
 Make sure you update your research accordingly.
 For the U.S. Code, note the date of the code section and then use the classification tables to see if your code section has been updated during the period covered by the tables.